pemellquist/idmlight/README.md

 idmlight
 ===============
 IDMLight is a simple identity management server which can be used with a variety of systems which require Identity management and Role Based Access Control (RBAC).
 IDMLight is meant to be simple and effective providing a simple identity model which models domains, users, roles and grants.
 Together, these can be used to enforce your own (RBAC).
-OpenIDM has a set of RESTful interfaces allowing full CRUD operations on IDM resources.
+Idmlight has a set of RESTful interfaces allowing full CRUD operations on IDM resources.

 Role based access controls (RBAC) simplify routine account management operations and facilitate security audits.
 System administrators do not assign permissions directly to individual user accounts.
 Instead, individuals acquire access through their roles within an organization, which eliminates the need to edit a potentially large (and frequently changing) number of resource permissions and user rights assignments when creating, modifying, or deleting user accounts.
 Unlike traditional access control lists, permissions in RBAC describe meaningful operations within a particular application or system instead of the underlying low-level data object access methods.
 Storing roles and permissions in a centralized database or directory service simplifies the process of ascertaining and controlling role memberships and role permissions.